-We will only retain personal information for as long as is necessary to carry out the purposes stated below and in Section 4 or as is required by applicable legislation or other regulation.
+We will only retain personal information for as long as is necessary to carry out the purposes stated below (see ‘How we use personal information’) or as is required by applicable legislation or other regulation.

-We will treat personal information as private and confidential and we will not disclose the information except in the circumstances set out under section 5 below.
+We will treat personal information as private and confidential and we will not disclose the information except in the circumstances set out under the ‘How we share personal information’ section below.

-We will collect personal information about you including, name; residential correspondence and email address; phone number, national insurance number, national personal identifier, tax reference number; passport number, date, town and country of birth; payment card and, bank account details; any authorised person nominated or appointed by you and any financial adviser; beneficiary and employer details; and the internet protocol (IP) address used to connect your computer to the internet and your geographic location.
+We will collect personal information about the Data Subject including, name; residential correspondence and email address; phone number, National Personal Identifier, tax reference number; passport number, date, town and country of birth; and, payment and bank account details; any authorised person nominated or appointed by the Data Subject, employer details; and the internet protocol (IP) address used to connect the computer to the internet and geographic location.

-We will also collect personal information about you when you apply to use our services and then during the course of our relationship with you.
+We will collect personal information about the Data Subject during the course of our relationship with you.
 We may collect this information in various ways including, from:

-- applications or forms that you or someone acting on your behalf may complete or agreements that you may enter into with us;
+- applications or forms that the Data Subject may complete or agreements that the Data Subject may enter into with us;

-- other Alliance Trust Group companies receive from each other and from other organisations such as fraud prevention agencies.
+- our group companies and from other organisations such as fraud prevention agencies.

-You are not obliged to supply any of the personal information that we may request.
-However, failure to do so may result in us not being able to act on your instructions or provide our services to you or may result in us having to report you to a competent authority such as HM Revenue and Customs.
+The Data Subject is not obliged to supply any of the personal information that we may request.
+However, failure to do so may result in us not being able to act on their instructions or provide our services to the Data Subject or may result in us having to report the Data Subject to a competent authority such as HM Revenue and Customs.

 We will use personal information for the following purposes:

 - checking the identity of the Data Subject (please refer to ‘How we check the identity of the Data Subject’);